Armenians in Azerbaijan: Antiquity

+During the Soviet Era

-In the years following the establishment of Soviet rule, Nakhchivan saw a significant demographic shift.
+In the years following the establishment of Soviet rule, Nakhchivan saw a significant demographic shift in what many sources have characterized as ethnic cleansing.
 Its Armenian population gradually decreased as many emigrated.
 According to statistics published by the Imperial Russian government in 1916, Armenians made up 40% of the population of the Nakhchivan uezd.
-The borders of the uezd were redrawn and in the 1926 all-Soviet census 11% of region's population was Armenian,.
+The borders of the uezd were redrawn and in the 1926 all-Soviet census 11% of region's population was Armenian.
 By 1979 this number had shrunk to 1.4%.
 The Azerbaijani population, meanwhile increased substantially with both a higher birth rate and immigration (growing from 85% in 1926 to 96% by 1979).
 The Armenian population saw a great reduction in their numbers throughout the years repatriating to Armenia and elsewhere.

 Some Armenian political groupings of the Republic of Armenia and the Armenian diaspora, among them most notably the Armenian Revolutionary Federation (ARF) claim that Nakhchivan should belong to Armenia.
 However, Nakhchivan is not officially claimed by the government of Armenia.
 But huge Armenian religious and cultural remnants are witness of the historic presence of Armenians in the Nakhchivan region.
 Recently the Medieval Armenian cemetery of Jugha (Julfa) in Nakhchivan, regarded by Armenians as the biggest and most precious repository of medieval headstones marked with Christian crosses – khachkars (of which more than 2,000 were still there in the late 1980s), has completely been destroyed by Azerbaijani soldiers in 2006.